raysaavedra-work/bakery_scaffold_EtBYvVFPhLOWg5bu/README.md

 # Instructions

-1Add the following item to your Dashboard products and complete the provided "order.html" form to include a Client checkout integration.
+Add the following item to your Dashboard products and complete the provided "order.html" form to include a Client checkout integration.
 Have the cancel URL return back to order form, and have the success URL direct the customer to order_success.html.

 Pass the checkout sesssion id to the order_success.html file.